 Mr. Jack O’ Lanterns Pumpkin Patch offers a unique experience for all ages to enjoy the Fall season.
 From cute Jack-be-little pumpkins to huge pumpkins weighing over 50 pounds, its worth a visit.

-Once you arrive at the patch, you’ll notice that they have pumpkins of different shapes, colours and sizes.
+Once you arrive at the patch, you’ll notice that they have different shapes, colours and sizes of pumpkins.
 There is plenty of games and activities for the kids and grownups scattered across different locations on the patch.

 Try out pumpkin bowling, pumpkin decorating or see the farm animals and plenty more.